hackergrrl/collide-2d-aabb-tilemap/README.md

 `onCollide` is a callback function, taking the following arguments:

 * `moveAxis`: an integer representing the axis of movement. `0` (X) or `1` (Y).
+* `moveDir`: either -1 or 1, denoting the direction of the movement.
 * `tileIdx`: the tile integer data of the tile a candidate collision has been detected against.
 * `tileCoords`: a size 2 array of tile coordinates.